74Thirsty/gnoman2.0/README.md

 - **Sandbox** – switch between the legacy Safe callStatic form and the advanced sandbox panel powered by `modules/sandbox/ui`.
 Upload or paste ABIs, choose functions, provide parameters, replay historical simulations, and manage an optional local fork.
-- **Keyring** – interact with the Electron IPC bridge (`window.safevault`) to list and reveal secrets stored in the OS keyring (with an in-memory fallback when `keytar` is unavailable).
+- **Keyring** – interact with the Electron IPC bridge (`window.gnoman`) to list and reveal secrets stored in the OS keyring (with an in-memory fallback when `keytar` is unavailable).
-- **Settings** – register the product license, view current registration status, and jump to the in-app wiki.
+- **Settings** – activate the offline license, view stored license metadata, and jump to the in-app wiki.
 - **Wiki Guide** – render Markdown documentation from `docs/wiki` directly inside the renderer.

 ## Data directories & security

-- Registration and transaction-hold records are stored under `.safevault/` in the project working directory.
+- License metadata and transaction-hold records are stored under `.gnoman/` in the project working directory.
 - Sandbox logs persist to `modules/sandbox/logs/` for replay and auditing purposes.
 - Wallet private keys stay encrypted in-memory using AES-256-GCM with PBKDF2 key derivation.
 Exported keystores require the caller-supplied password.
-- The Electron preload exposes a minimal `window.safevault.invoke` surface to keep privileged operations isolated from the renderer context.
+- The Electron preload exposes a minimal `window.gnoman.invoke` surface to keep privileged operations isolated from the renderer context.

 ## Documentation